-At each run, after the computer controlled procedure, we read out the Dallas temperature sensor, i.e. the one present on the UGSCM, and the one(s) connected to bus 8 through the UGBS, namely one located on the gas system simulator and one located on the UGPD when present.
+At each run, after the computer controlled procedure, we read out the Dallas temperature sensor, i.e. the one present on the UGSCM, and the one connected to bus 8 through the UGBS, located on the gas system simulator.
 The readout was repeated for A and B modules.